Help us improve your experience.

 7 vSRX Virtual Firewalls utilizing 18 cores and 128 GB RAM

-You must ensure that the hardware profile matches the specifications, including the processor's model and network cards, to prevent JDM installation failure.
-You can also use the following minimum supported hardware requirements:
+You must ensure that the hardware profile matches the specifications, including the processor's model and NICs, to prevent JDM installation failure.
+The bare metal server must also meet the following minimum supported hardware requirements:

-• Processor—3rd Generation Intel Xeon processor and above, or 4th Generation AMD processor and above
+• Processor—3rd Generation Intel Xeon processor and later or 4th Generation AMD processor and later

 CSDS Services Plane Resource Distribution in the Host

-The vSRX Virtual Firewalls support listed in Table 3 is based on the CSDS services plane resource distribution.
-Based on the server hardware specification, the system allocates compute, storage and network resources for JDM container and vSRX Series Virtual Firewalls.
+The vSRX Virtual Firewalls feature support as listed in Table 3 is based on the CSDS services plane resource distribution.
+Based on the hardware specification of the bare metal server, the system allocates compute, storage, and network resources to JDM container and vSRX Virtual Firewalls.

 See Table 4, Table 5, Table 6, Table 7, and Table 8 to see the CSDS services plane resource distribution for the host server, JDM, and vSRX Virtual Firewalls.
 When JDM spawns the vSRX Virtual Firewalls, you'll notice the resource allocation is based on the following tables.